 The person at the center of this case

-Justice for Equifax and approximately 145 million American citizens — the trail went cold in 2020, but the truth hasn't.
+Justice for Equifax and approximately 145 million American citizens whose personal data was stolen — the trail went cold in 2020, but the truth hasn't.

 Start here

-Four named PLA officers: Wang Qian, Xu Ke, Liu Lei, and Wu Zhiyong—were they acting under direct military orders?
+Four named PLA members: Wang Qian, Xu Ke, Liu Lei, and Wu Zhiyong—have they been apprehended or remain at large?

-On January 28, 2020, a federal grand jury in Georgia indicted four members of China's People's Liberation Army 54th Research Institute for hacking into Equifax's computers between May and July 2017.
-The breach exposed sensitive personal information—including names, birth dates, and Social Security numbers—for approximately 145 million American citizens, plus millions more from the UK and Canada.
-The case remains significant as one of the largest data breaches in U.S. history, highlighting ongoing cybersecurity threats from state-sponsored actors.
+On January 28, 2020, a federal grand jury in Georgia indicted four members of China's People's Liberation Army 54th Research Institute for hacking into Equifax's computer systems between May and July 2017.
+The breach compromised sensitive personal information—including names, birth dates, and Social Security numbers—for approximately 145 million American citizens, plus millions more from the UK and Canada.
+The case remains significant as one of the largest data thefts in history, raising ongoing questions about cybersecurity vulnerabilities and state-sponsored espionage.

 Try asking